Skip to main content

 As a homeowner, you can take out a home equity loan to get a lump sum of cash.
 However, you’ll need to pay the loan back on top of your existing mortgage payment(s) and the application and approval process can be rigorous.
 A home equity line of credit (HELOC) provides a bit more flexibility, but monthly payments can fluctuate each month due to variable interest rates, and your lender can freeze your account at any time if your credit score drops too low.
 A cash-out refinance, which is part of the BRRRR process, is another possibility to access equity from your primary residence — and can allow you to lock in a lower interest rate.
 But since you’re taking out a new mortgage, you’ll have to pay closing costs and possibly an appraisal fee.

 Finally, if you’ve built up equity in your home and need cash to cover the down payment or necessary renovations, a home equity investment may be a good solution.
-There’s no interest and no monthly payments, and you can use the money for anything you’d like without any restrictions.
-You can receive up to 30% of your home value in cash, and don’t have to make any payments for the life of the investment (10 years with a Hometap Investment).
+There’s no monthly payments, and you can use the money for anything you’d like without any restrictions.
+You can receive up to 25% of your home value in cash, and don’t have to make any payments for the life of the investment (10 years with a Hometap Investment).

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.